TotalKrill/bevy_ui_anchor/README.md

     mut meshes: ResMut<Assets<Mesh>>,
     mut materials: ResMut<Assets<StandardMaterial>>,
 ) {
+    // Define your control points
-    // we will create a curve that the cube will move along
+    // These points will define the curve the cube will follow
     // You can learn more about bezier curves here
     // https://en.wikipedia.org/wiki/B%C3%A9zier_curve
     let points = [[